pramodini/Homebase/README.md

-## KeepInventory
+## Homebase

-KeepInventory is a home 🏡 inventory app made by Manu G, Achu K, and Ram V.
+Homebase is a home 🏡 inventory app made by Manu G, Achu K, and Ram V.

 ## Introduction

-> KeepInventory is a home inventory app!
+> Homebase is a home inventory app!
 You can save all of the items in your home, and then retrieve them at any time.
 I got this idea when I saw my mom at the grocery store wondering what she had at home.

 ## Code Samples